chynnalew/C-ASP.NETcoreMVC-template/README.md

     -- Run the command "$ dotnet restore" to restore the project dependencies -- Run the command "$ dotnet build" to build and compile the project -- Run the command "$ dotnet run" to build and compile the project
+  * To run the tests:
+ -Navigate to the FileName/FileName.tests folder in the command line or terminal
+    -- Run the command "$ dotnet restore" to restore the test project dependencies -- Run the command "$ dotnet build" to build and compile the test project
+  - In the terminal (navigated to the FileName/FileName.tests folder) run the command "$ dotnet test"

 ## Known Bugs